-As described within Note 7 "Collaborations and Other Arrangements" of our condensed consolidated financial statements of this Quarterly Report on Form 10-Q, we have entered into co-development and co-promotion ("Co/Co") arrangements with Regeneron and AvenCell Therapeutics, Inc. ("AvenCell").
-Either Regeneron or AvenCell may change its strategic focus or pursue alternative technologies in a manner that results in reduced, delayed or no revenue to us under these arrangements.
+As described within Note 7 "Collaborations and Other Arrangements" of our condensed consolidated financial statements of this Quarterly Report on Form 10-Q, we have entered into co-development and co-promotion ("Co/Co") arrangements with Regeneron.
+Regeneron may change its strategic focus or pursue alternative technologies in a manner that results in reduced, delayed or no revenue to us under these arrangements.
 For example, Regeneron has a variety of marketed products and product candidates either by itself or with other companies, including some of our competitors.
-In addition, the corporate objectives of our collaborators, such as Regeneron or AvenCell, may not be consistent with our best interests.
-Regeneron or AvenCell may change its position regarding its participation and funding of our joint activities, which may impact our ability to successfully pursue those programs.
+In addition, the corporate objectives of our collaborators, such as Regeneron, may not be consistent with our best interests.
+Regeneron may change its position regarding its participation and funding of our joint activities, which may impact our ability to successfully pursue those programs.